viswanathct/kart/ReadMe.md

 * The ui:order property will be auto-generated from the YAML configuration, while transforming it to JSON.

-* Package specific configuration could be specified by, using the package id-s as keys in the configuration.
+* Package specific configuration could be specified by, using the package ID-s as keys in the configuration.

 * Optimization shouldn't be done on the structure, but by the parser.